LM-Ince/lab-website-ince/index.md

 title: Home
 ---

-# Immunology around the clock
+# Neuroimmunology around the clock

-Immunology - Chronobiology - Neuroscience
+Neuroscience - Immunology - Chronobiology
 {:.center}
 <br/>
-By studying the changes to rhythmic immune function in aging, I aim to identify novel therapeutic targets to promote health and longevity.
+By studying the changes to rhythmic neuroimmune function in aging, I aim to identify novel therapeutic targets to promote health and longevity.
 {:.center}

 {% include section.html full=true %}